owlbarn/tutorial/book/core-opt/README.md

 ### Convolution Operations

-The convolution operations take up the majority of computation involved in deep neural network.
+The convolution operations take up the majority of computation involved in deep neural network, and therefore is the main target of our core optimisation.
+We have seen how the convolution works and the Neural Network chapter.
+In this section, we would like to go a bit deeper and talk about its implementation.
+Starting with ta short recap of how the convolution works.

 A convolution operation takes two ndarrays as input: image ($I$) and kernel ($F$).
 In a 2-dimensional convolution, both ndarrays are of four dimensions.
 The image ndarray has $B$ batches, each image has size $H\times W$, and has $IC$ channels.
 The kernel ndarray has $R$ rows, $C$ columns, the same input channel $IC$, and output channel $K$.
 The convolution can then be expressed as: